rotorflight/rotorflight-ref-design/Reference-Design-F7A.md

 The DSM Port is an alternative to Port D. It is possible to implement either the DSM Port, or Port D - but not both.

+### Integrated Receiver

+The F7A3 and F7A4 designs support an integrated receiver.

+The receiver is connected PC12 (TX) and PD2 (RX) on Port E.

+An external Port E is not available on these designs.

 ## MCU Resource Allocation